Examination table

-An examination table (or exam table) is used to support patients during medical examinations.
+An examination table (or exam table) is a piece of medical furniture used to support patients during physical assessments, minor procedures or imaging-guided interventions.
 During these exams, doctors in offices (UK: surgeries), clinics and hospitals use an adjusting mechanism to manipulate and position the table to allow patient support, closer examination of a portion or the entire patient, and the ability to move the patient on and off the table safely.
 Examination tables often have rolls of paper which the patient sits or lies on, to protect the table.
 The paper is normally discarded after each patient uses the table.

+Although purpose-built couches for bloodletting existed in eighteenth-century Europe, the modern examination table emerged in the late nineteenth century after industrial wood-and-steel fabrication made height-adjustable frames affordable for general practice surgeries.
+Today most Western regulatory regimes classify the table as a Class I medical device, subject to basic safety and labelling requirements, while treating any integrated electrical actuators or heating elements under higher-risk rules.

 Examination tables have included electric motors since the 1970s.
 These are fitted underneath the tabletop and power cables generally detach to prevent a tripping hazard.
 The ability to transfer power forward and backwards using a reversible electric motor means greater mobility of the examination table.
+Contemporary designs fall into three broad categories: fixed-height general-practice tables, electric or hydraulic "high–low" models that descend to wheelchair seat level, and specialist variants (for example obstetric–gynaecological tables with retractable leg supports and radiolucent tops used in interventional suites).